albar965/littlenavmap-manual/src/en/MENUS.rst

 .. important::

-  *Little Navmap* does not keep you from using a X-Plane scenery database while being connected to FSX/Prepar3D/MSFS or vice versa, for example.
-You will get unwanted effects like wrong weather information if using such a setup.
+  *Little Navmap* does not keep you from using a X-Plane scenery library database when connecting to a FSX, P3D or MSFS simulator or vice versa, for example.
+You will get unwanted effects like wrong weather information or not matching airport layouts if using such a setup.

   An :warning-style:`orange warning message` is shown in the connect dialog (:doc:`CONNECT`) if a mismatch is detected.